-Caring for a person living with Dementia is challenging and emotional for families and caregivers.
-As the person in your care begins to experience early onset of dementia, you’ll notice changes in their memory and/or behaviour that can be very confusing and frustrating.
+Caring for a person living with dementia is challenging and emotional for everyone involved.
+As the onset of dementia begins, you’ll notice changes that can be very confusing and frustrating.
 We're here to help!

 A good place to start unravelling the confusion is by getting a formal diagnosis from your doctor.
 It’s surprising how many people don’t do this in the early stages but those that do, have more time to come to terms with the disease and prepare themselves and their loved ones as best they can.

-Your doctor will also be able to provide you with useful resources to help you understand the changes your loved is going through and how to manage the symptoms.
-They will look at treatment options, such as medication, and discuss with the family what to expect as the condition progresses.
+Your doctor will also be a good starting-point for useful resources to help you understand the changes your loved is going through and how to manage the symptoms.
+They will look at treatment options such as medication and discuss with the family what to expect as the condition progresses.

 Because dementia is a degenerative condition, the time will come when the person you are caring for can no longer make sound decisions.
-It is important talk to them about legal, financial and medical planning while they still have the ability to understand what is going to happen and can give their consent.
+It is important to talk to them about legal, financial and medical planning while they still have the ability to understand and can give their consent.
 A lawyer can help and you may need to consider changes regarding power of attorney (POA) and a living will.

-Lastly, when working with your doctor and care agency to develop an effective care plan, Caring for a person living with Dementia can be hard work and should be a team effort.
+Work with your doctor and care agency to develop an effective care plan, Caring for a person living with Dementia can be hard work and should be a team effort.
 It is important to factor in your own needs for rest and support to avoid burning-out over time.
-If you feel alone or that you have nowhere to turn to for support.
-Tap into the resources available for emotional support such as your social network, support groups, counselling from your religious or spiritual leader and family therapy.
+If you feel alone or that you have nowhere to turn to for support, tap into the resources available for practical and emotional support.